 This is the type of performance that a specialized attorney can provide.
 An estate and trust attorney will know, intimately, the 27 different types of trusts, and how they should be used.
 But that’s not all.
 They have to know and understand the tax laws for multiple different states.
 In fact, a specialized estate and trust attorney will often have an LLM attached to their names.
 If you’ve plugged a general practice attorney into the shortstop position of your team, chances are they won’t have the knowledge or experience to give you the best possible asset protection or tax minimization services.

 As important as it is to be very technical and specialized, the business owner’s legal team needs to also be able to see the big picture.
 They should understand that the business owner doesn’t only need information, but also solutions.
-When I first started Heritage Investors, I had a couple of attorneys that helped with a lot of the documentation that I needed during the launch of my business.
+In my previous business, I had a couple of attorneys that helped with a lot of the documentation that I needed during the launch of my business.
 But, when I wrote my first book, The Ultimate Sale, these same attorneys recognized that I would need some help with intellectual property.

 They approached me and made me aware of the fact that I had just entered into the realm of intellectual property.
 And even though IP wasn’t a practice that they performed, they brought me a solution in the form of a referral.
 This is a great example of a “big picture” mindset and the benefit of having a specialized attorney with their own professional network.
 They understood what my business needed, they gave me the information, and they provided me with a solution.
 This was a game-changing play!